sandeshpokhrel54/sandesh-pokhrel-hugo.github.io/content/about.md

 Computer Engineer in the making...

-Games, Football, Books, Mathematics, Movies, Travel, Psychology... can't seem to find anything that doesn't interest me.
+Games, Football, Books, Mathematics, Movies, Travel, Psychology...
+Hit me up on my socials if you want to chat.

 <!---![Resume-here](/img/)--->